Hallucinogenic persisting perception disorder, or HPPD, can develop as a result of long-term use and abuse of hallucinogenic drugs.

 - Immediately seek help.

-- Continue with treatment until a positive solution is found.
+- Continue with the treatment until a positive solution is found.

 Long-term recovery from HPPD means taking medications that can ease the experience of pseudo flashbacks and engaging in a lifestyle plan that supports mental health and wellness.